The Real Cost of Earning KES 200,000 in Kenya

 Housing Levy Impact

 1.5% Housing Levy equals KES 3,000/month + employer match from KES 200,000, funding Boma Yangu project.
-Finance Act 2023 mandates this on gross salary from both sides, totalling 3%.
+The Affordable Housing Act, 2024 mandates this on gross salary from both sides, totalling 3%.
 Collections happen through iTax.

 Your payslip shows employee and employer portions separately, with KES 3,000 coming out of take-home pay.
 Annual contribution reaches KES 36,000 per side.
 Courts have seen challenges, but Court of Appeal stayed suspension recently.